techy4shri/Encrypto/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Made for coursework, converted into personal project.
-Librepay is in process, kindly go to github sponsors for now.